Alternatives of entanglement depth and metrological entanglement criteria: Some notable cases of f -en tan gle ment

-Note that the entanglement dimensions $\Dim$ and $\Dim'$ are just the exponential sums and and the entanglement degree of freedoms $\DoF$ ane $\DoF'$ are just the exponential means of $\pinv{\xi}$.
-Contrary to the generator functions introduced earlier, $\Dim$, $\Dim'$, $\DoF$ and $\DoF'$ are dimension-sensitive, which may be an advantage when entanglement is compared among systems with different $d=\dim(\mathcal{H}_l)$ dimension of the Hilbert space of elementary subsystems.
+Note that, contrary to the generator functions introduced earlier, $\Dim$, $\Dim'$, $\DoF$ and $\DoF'$ are dimension-sensitive, which may be an advantage when entanglement is compared among systems with different $d=\dim(\mathcal{H}_l)$ dimension of the Hilbert space of elementary subsystems.

-Note that, for a given dimension $d$, the functions $\DoF_d$ and $\DoF'_d$ are connected with $\Dim_d$ and $\Dim'_d$ by the strictly monotone functions $g(u)=\ln_d(u)$, so they lead to the same classification by \eqref{eq:gprops} and \eqref{eq:gstates.strictD}-\eqref{eq:gstates.strictC}, although the resulting depths have different values and meanings, see \eqref{eq:gmeasuresfD}.
+Note that, for a given dimension $d$, the functions $\DoF_d$ and $\DoF'_d$ are connected with $\Dim_d$ and $\Dim'_d$ by the strictly monotone functions $g(u)=\ln_d(u)$, so they lead to the same classification by \eqref{eq:gprops.strict} and~\eqref{eq:gstates.strictD}-\eqref{eq:gstates.strictC}, although the resulting depths have different values and meanings, see~\eqref{eq:gmeasuresfD}.

-For these functions we have the $(k,\Dim)$-, $(k,\Dim')$-, $(k,\DoF)$- and $(k,\DoF')$-entanglement of formation and the relative entropy of $(k,\Dim)$-, $(k,\Dim')$-, $(k,\DoF)$- and $(k,\DoF')$-entanglement \eqref{eq:rfEoFR} in the usual way \cite{Szalay-2019}.
-We also have the corresponding depths, the $\Dim$-, $\Dim'$-, $\DoF$- and $\DoF'$-entanglement depth \eqref{eq:Depthf} and $\Dim$-, $\Dim'$-, $\DoF$- and $\DoF'$-entanglement depth of formation \eqref{eq:DepthOFf}.
+For these functions we have the $(k,\Dim)$-, $(k,\Dim')$-, $(k,\DoF)$- and $(k,\DoF')$-entanglement of formation and the relative entropy of $(k,\Dim)$-, $(k,\Dim')$-, $(k,\DoF)$- and $(k,\DoF')$-entanglement~\eqref{eq:rfEoFR} in the usual way~\cite{Szalay-2019}.
+We also have the corresponding depths, the $\Dim$-, $\Dim'$-, $\DoF$- and $\DoF'$-entanglement depth~\eqref{eq:Depthf} and $\Dim$-, $\Dim'$-, $\DoF$- and $\DoF'$-entanglement depth of formation~\eqref{eq:DepthOFf}.
 For example, if the depth of $\DoF$-entanglement of a state $\rho$ is $D_{\DoF_d}(\rho)=k$ then, to mix it, there is a need for pure entanglement where the degree of freedom is at least $k$.